-Change in Berlin: embellishment or loss of the iconic landmarks?
+Berlin in transition: beautification or loss of iconic landmarks?

 Transparenz: Redaktionell erstellt und geprüft.